junhanamaki/rekiq/README.md

 Rekiq extends Sidekiq and adds functionality to schedule recurring workers.

-Sidekiq is an amazing gem that allows us to execute work asynchronous, or even schedule that work to be run at a given time.
+Sidekiq is an amazing gem that allows us to execute work asynchronously, or even schedule work to be run at a given time.
 Now, wouldn't it be nice if it also allowed us to schedule a worker to do recurring work?
-That's what rekiq purposes to do.
+That's the purpose of rekiq.

 For example, rekiq allows you to schedule a worker to repeat the same work every friday at 23:00.